davepinch/pinchy.cc/collections/_camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave.md

 ---
 title: "Colorful mural on 23rd Ave E"
-picture: /assets/camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave/20160910_011829968_iOS.jpg
-thumbnail: /assets/camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave/20160910_011829968_iOS-thumbnail.jpg
 caption: A colorful mural on a garage.
 The mural shows a massive robot grabbing an airplane.
 In the background is the Space Needle and a frowning sun.
+date: 2016-09-10
+picture: /assets/camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave/20160910_011829968_iOS.jpg
+thumbnail: /assets/camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave/20160910_011829968_iOS-thumbnail.jpg
+type: picture
 tags:
   - Artist Unknown
   - graffiti